-- Finite life fatigue Z: depending on the magnitude of the load amplitude, the specimen can only sustain a certain number of cycles.
+- High cycle fatigue HCF Z: depending on the magnitude of the load amplitude, the specimen can only sustain a certain number of cycles.

-- High cycle fatigue D: depending on the load amplitude, breaks as well as runouts will occur.
+- Very high cycle fatigue VHCF D: depending on the load amplitude, breaks as well as runouts will occur.

 In double-logarithmic representation, the finite life fatigue range of the S-N curve is nearly straight.
 This straight line is also called finite life fatigue curve.